dmaza81/sequra_frontend_challenge/README.md

 │   └── loadAbortAxios.utility.ts
 ```

-## Installation and Setup Instructions
+## Installation and Setup Instructions To Develop

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.